-If you're looking for Windows Networking Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research Windows Networking has a market share of about 89.7% according to net applications.
-So, You still have opportunity to move ahead in your career in Windows Specialist.
-Mindmajix offers Advanced Windows Networking Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Windows System Admin Specialist.
+If you're looking for Windows Networking Interview Questions for Experienced or Freshers, you are in the right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research Windows Networking has a market share of about 89.7% according to network applications.
+So, You still have the opportunity to move ahead in your career as Windows Specialist.
+Mindmajix offers Advanced Windows Networking Interview Questions 2023 that helps you in cracking your interview & acquire your dream career as Windows System Admin Specialist.

 NIC stands for Network Interface Card.
 NIC is the bridge between computer and network.

 Without NIC Card, the computer cannot connect to any network.
 It can also be called an Ethernet card or Network Adaptor.

 |Are you interested in taking up Windows networking Certification Training?
 Enroll for Free Demo Windows Networking Training|

 Network topology is the physical structure of computers.
 It states the way computers, cables, devices, etc. are connected with each other.

 Node: Node can be described as a point or joint where the connection is built.
 Any device connected in-network is considered a node.
 To establish a network, two or more nodes are required.